E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 Software development in quantum dynamics has so far been less systematic than in other fields of modelling, such as classical molecular dynamics or electronic structure.
-Although some packages have been developed to implement specific methods, e.g. Quantics_ for dynamics with MCTDH, or subroutines added to electronic structure packages, e.g. Surface Hopping and Ehrenfest in CPMD_, these efforts are not the standard.
+Although some packages have been developed to implement specific methods, e.g. `Quantics <http://chemb125.chem.ucl.ac.uk/worthgrp/quantics/doc/index.html>`_ for dynamics with MCTDH, or subroutines added to electronic structure packages, e.g. Surface Hopping and Ehrenfest in `CPMD <http://www.cpmd.org/>`_, these efforts are not the standard.

 One of the goals of E-CAM's WP3 is then to provide an environment to stimulate the transition from in-house codes, often developed and used by single groups, to the development of modular, well documented community-based